Model-Based Epistemic Variance of Values for Risk-Aware Policy Optimization: Introduction

-We adopt a Bayesian perspective on RL to characterize uncertainty in the decision process via a posterior distribution.
-This distributional perspective of the RL environment induces distributions over functions of interest for solving the RL problem, e.g., the \emph{expected return} of a policy, also known as the value function.
-Our perspective differs from \emph{distributional} RL \cite{bellemare_distributional_2017}, whose main object of study is the distribution of the \emph{return} induced by the inherent stochasticity of the MDP and the policy.
-As such, distributional RL models \emph{aleatoric} uncertainty, whereas Bayesian RL focuses on the \emph{epistemic} uncertainty arising from finite data of the underlying MDP.
-Recent work combines Bayesian and distributional RL for uncertainty-aware optimization of policies \cite{eriksson_sentinel_2022,moskovitz_tactical_2021}.
+Similar to prior work in MBRL, we use a Bayesian approach to characterize uncertainty in the MDP via a posterior distribution \citep{dearden_model_1999}.
+This distributional perspective of the RL environment induces distributions over functions of interest for solving the RL problem, e.g., the value function.
+Our perspective differs from \emph{distributional} RL \citep{bellemare_distributional_2017}, whose main object of study is the \emph{aleatoric} noise around the \emph{return}.
+As such, distributional RL models \emph{aleatoric} uncertainty, whereas our Bayesian MBRL perspective focuses on the \emph{epistemic} uncertainty arising from finite data of the underlying MDP.

-We focus on model-based Bayesian RL, where the value distribution is induced by a posterior over MDPs.
-In particular, in this paper we analyze the \emph{variance} of such a distribution of values and design algorithms to estimate it. \cite{schneegass_uncertainty_2010} estimates uncertainty in value functions using statistical uncertainty propagation, with the caveat of assuming the value distribution is Gaussian.
-Previous results by \cite{odonoghue_uncertainty_2018,zhou_deep_2020} establish upper-bounds on the posterior variance of the values by solving a so-called uncertainty Bellman equation (UBE), without assumptions on the value distribution.

-~\\ \paragraph{Our contribution.} Based on the UBE framework, we first present a result that closes the theoretical gap in previous upper-bounds.
-Our epistemic variance estimate shows improved regret when used as a signal for exploration in tabular problems.
-Second, we identify challenges in applying the UBE theory to practical problems and propose suitable approximations.
-The result is a general-purpose algorithm called $Q$-Uncertainty Soft Actor-Critic (QU-SAC) that can be applied for either risk-seeking or risk-averse policy optimization with minimal changes.
-We evaluate QU-SAC in exploration tasks from the DeepMind Control (DMC) suite \cite{tunyasuvunakool_dm_control_2020} as well as offline RL tasks from the D4RL benchmark \cite{fu_d4rl_2020}.
-The results presented are an extension of those in \cite{luis_model-based_2023}.
-We introduce a new proxy uncertainty reward that addresses previous challenges under function approximation and substantially extend the empirical evaluation of the proposed algorithm.